The great Basque music and culture festival

 The zikiro, a traditional peasant meal of lamb grilled outdoors, is an emblematic moment of the festival.
 This collective meal, organized on Sundays, brings together hundreds of guests in a warm and fraternal atmosphere, embodying the values of sharing and conviviality that are at the heart of EHZ.

-The EHZ 2026 festival will be held in Arbérats-Sillègue (Arberatze), a town located in Amikuze, about 50 km from Bayonne.
+The EHZ 2026 festival takes place in Arbérats-Sillègue (Arberatze), in Amikuze (Basse-Navarre), approximately 50 km from Bayonne and 15 km from Saint-Palais.

 No photo yet.
 Share yours!